buntine/SwervinMervin/README.md

 Here is a [small video of me playing](https://www.youtube.com/watch?v=T08Oe1l7nhk) (poorly).

-Note, this project is purely an exercise in enjoyment.
-Don't expect to find a lot of beautiful code within these walls!
+Note, this project is purely an exercise in enjoyment and my first foray into Pygame.
+Any pointers are welcome!

 ### Playing